MongoDB lets you export data to other formats like CSV and JSON so that it can be used externally by other applications.

 print ("nJSON data:", json_export)

-These 7 steps can be used to successfully export MongoDB data in JSON file format with the help of Pymongo driver.
+These seven steps can be used for successful MongoDB export to JSON file format with the help of Pymongo driver.

 Using Studio 3T

-Studio 3T provides the Export Wizard facility, which helps export MongoDB data, query results, and even collections in various forms like JSON.
-The process begins by establishing a connection with the desired MongoDB instance and then working on the collection and its documents using the Studio 3T wizard.
+Studio 3T provides the Export Wizard facility, which helps in MongoDB export to JSON, query results, and even collections in various forms like JSON.
+The process begins by connecting with the desired MongoDB instance and then working on the collection and its documents using the Studio 3T wizard.

 Using Studio 3T, you can export MongoDB data in 2 steps: